iconify/website/docs/usage/css/tailwind/index.md

 ### Errors when building CSS

-If icon set is missing or icon is missing, plugin will throw errors.
+If an icon set is missing or icon is missing, the plugin will throw errors.

 See error message.
-If plugin cannot find icon set, install dependency.
-If plugin cannot find icon, you are using wrong icon name.
+If the plugin cannot find an icon set, install dependency.
+If the plugin cannot find icon, you are using the wrong icon name.

 ### Selectors do not work

 You have added class names, built your CSS, but icons do not work?

-First make sure class name is correct.
+First, make sure the class name is correct.
 If it is correct, most likely Tailwind CSS is not seeing your class names.
-If you are familiar with Tailwind CSS, process of fixing it is exactly the same as any other missing class name:
+If you are familiar with Tailwind CSS, the process of fixing it is exactly the same as any other missing class name:

 - You can check if your files are scanned.
 - You can add it to `[prop]safelist` in config.